rkafrawi/RDS_Vis_v1_1/DNAnexus_deploy/Readme.md

 ```
 Note that the Seurat install is not done in line with the other required packages.
 For whatever reason, including Seurat in the following manner: install.packages(c(...,...,'Seurat')) will cause all the packages besides for Seurat to be installed.
 Without Seurat, the web app will not run.
 For organizational purposes, this Docker file and all associated images/tarball files will be kept in the `rds_visualizer/resources` subfolder.

-Using the Dockerfile, users can then run the following commands in a terminal session:
+Using the Dockerfile, users can then run the following commands in the CLI:

 ```
 docker build -t <image_name> .